mnielsen/cognitivemedium/_posts/2019-01-12-using-srs-mathematics.md

 that I will remember what I learn from this process.
 It's not so much any single fact, but rather a sense of familiarity and fluency with the underlying objects, an ability to simply see relationships between them.
-That sense does fade with time, but far less rapildy than if I simply didn't think about the proof again.
+That sense does fade with time, but far less rapidly than if I simply didn't think about the proof again.
 That's a large payoff, and one that I find makes me far more motivated to go through the process.
 Perhaps other people, with different motivations, would find